EircYangQM/fog-huaweicloud/docs/storage.md

 # Storage

-This document explains how to get started using OpenStack Swift with Fog.
+This document explains how to get started using HuaweiCloud Swift with Fog.

 ## Starting irb console